edamla/mediterraneanagency/_books/2021-09-01-religion-war-football.md

 lives.
 Moreover, not only do we confine ourselves to this analysis, but we also present predictions about how the game can shape our future.
-As Eugen Fink pointed out, the game is a ‘sym- bol-action’ that makes it possible to comprehend life and the universe.
+As Eugen Fink pointed out, the game is a ‘symbol-action’ that makes it possible to comprehend life and the universe.
 Symbolic actions are the product of a particular worldview and a specific socio-cultural environment.
-From these theoretical statements, it can be understood that the funda- mental characteristics, strengths, and weakne to the issues of Turkish history, culture, and sociology, and cannot be treated independently.
+From these theoretical statements, it can be understood that the fundamental characteristics, strengths, and weakne to the issues of Turkish history, culture, and sociology, and cannot be treated independently.
 If you are still continuing to read the cover, it